JustinBurrowsDev/Dice-Website/README.md

 ## What Did I Learn?

 * Became more familiar with declaring JavaScript variables
-* Became more familiar with using JavaScript functions
+* Gain a deeper understanding of JavaScript functions
-* Became more familiar with manipulating the DOM
+* Received more practice with manipulating the DOM
-* Became more familiar with using if statements in Java script
+* Obtained more knowledge on using if statements in JavaScript

 ![Dice Game Screenshot](dicepic.png)